jreijn/hippocms-spring-loaded/README.txt

 See also src/main/assembly/distribution.xml if you need to customize the distribution.

-Using JRebel
+Using Spring Loaded
 ============

-Set the environment variable REBEL_HOME to the directory containing jrebel.jar.

 Build with:

-  $ mvn clean install -Djrebel
+$ mvn clean install

 Start with:

-  $ mvn -P cargo.run -Djrebel
+$ mvn -P cargo.run,springloaded

 Best Practice for development
 =============================